deepanshugera/web-extractor-cs839/deliverables/DATA/README.md

 7. Publisher
 8. Language
 9. Dimension : Dimension of the book in length x breadth x height in inches
+10. Weight
-10. Rating : User rating for the book out of 5
+11. Rating : User rating for the book out of 5

 Both amazon_books.csv and walmart_books.csv consists of 3000 tuples each.